Healing Depth Three - Transform — Healingguide Certified 2026

 Beniya Mukayu sits on Yakushiyama — the Mountain of the Healing Buddha — in Yamashiro Onsen, Ishikawa Prefecture, on the site of one of the five sacred Hakusan temples of the Heian period.
 The mineral waters that fill its baths have been used for healing since the 10th century.
 The Spa Entei carries this lineage forward through the Yakushiyama Treatment, a practice based on traditional medicinal herb principles passed down from the monks who once inhabited this hill.
 The house was designed by architect Kiyoshi Sey Takeyama to dissolve into its landscape, and its visual identity was conceived by Kenya Hara, Japan’s foremost thinker on the philosophy of emptiness and negative space.
 Everything here — name, architecture, treatment, cuisine — proceeds from a single idea: that stillness is not the absence of something, but the presence of everything.

-Beniya Mukayu does not offer structured multi-day programmes.
-The stay itself is the retreat — shaped by the rhythm of the onsen, the kaiseki meals following the season, and the Yakushiyama treatments available at Spa Entei.
-Treatments are bookable individually and include the signature Yakushiyama Body and Facial Treatments, seasonal offerings, and targeted therapies for jet lag, pregnancy, and muscle recovery.
-A complete day naturally unfolds between morning mineral bath, kaiseki breakfast, afternoon treatment, evening soak, and dinner.
+Treatments remain individually bookable, including the signature Yakushiyama Body and Facial Treatments, seasonal offerings, and targeted therapies for jet lag, pregnancy, and muscle recovery.
+Whether within the retreat structure or beyond it, a day at Beniya Mukayu naturally unfolds between morning mineral bath, kaiseki breakfast, afternoon treatment, evening soak, and dinner.

 Healing in Japan